hytopiagg/sdk/docs/server.chunklattice.getchunk.md

 </td><td>

-The origin coordinate of the chunk to get.
+The global coordinate to get the chunk for.

 </td></tr>